-The Partnership's primary capital resource is net cash provided by operating activities, which totaled \$0.3 million for the first six months of 2015, down from \$0.4 million in the comparable period in 2014 as a result of lower oil and gas prices which negatively impacted the Partnership's 2015 earnings.
+The Partnership's primary capital resource is net cash provided by operating activities, which totaled \$0.2 million for the first nine months of 2015, down from \$0.9 million in the comparable period in 2014 as a result of lower oil and gas prices which negatively impacted the Partnership's 2015 earnings and higher cash outlays for abandonment activities in 2015.

-At June 30, 2015, the Partnership had approximately \$5.5 million in cash and cash equivalents, up from approximately \$5.3 million at December 31, 2014.
+At September 30, 2015, the Partnership had approximately \$5.4 million in cash and cash equivalents, up from approximately \$5.3 million at December 31, 2014.
 The Partnership's goal is to maintain cash and cash equivalents at least sufficient to cover the undiscounted value of its future asset retirement obligation liability.
-The Partnership also plans to reserve funds for repairs which may disrupt the Partnership's production.
+The Partnership also plans to reserve funds for repairs which may disrupt the Partnership's production and for future recompletion operations.